-One reason liberals give – and for the short run, this is the best of them – is that the most urgent task is to wrest control of Congress from the Republicans, who – in order to defend this President — have betrayed their oath to defend our constitutional order.
-(The recent disgraceful “report” of the Republicans on the House Intelligence Committee is proof enough of that!)
+One reason liberals give – and for the short run, this is the best of them, and one I entirely agree with – is that the most urgent task is to wrest control of Congress from the Republicans, who – in order to defend this President — have betrayed their oath to defend our constitutional order.
+(The recent disgraceful “report” of the Republicans on the House Intelligence Committee, and the still more recent threats to impeach an Assistant Attorney General for following established procedure, are proof enough of that!)

-Any hope of an appropriate constitutional check on a flagrantly lawless President requires that control of Congress change to Democratic hands.
+Any hope of an appropriate constitutional check on a flagrantly lawless President requires that control of Congress switch from Republican to Democratic hands.

 So, in this perilous time for American democracy, this coming election does indeed need to be the top priority.
 And no “rescue mission” for the 37% — to bring them back closer to reality and to the better angels of their nature — should distract from that.

-There are conservatives exhorting their fellow conservatives – in order to protect the most fundamental American values — to use the coming election to vote out the Republicans.
+There are conservatives exhorting their fellow conservatives to use the coming election to vote out the Republicans– – in order to protect the most fundamental American values.

 In a recent article in the Atlantic, conservatives Jonathan Rauch and Benjamin Wittes write that